json-everything/json-everything/docs_source/index.md

 ### JsonPath.Net

 JsonPath.Net provides JSON querying using the JSON Path querying language inspired by XPath and [conceptualized by Matt Goessner](https://goessner.net/articles/JsonPath/).
-A standard is currently in progress for JSON Path.
-This library will update as the spec evolves.
+An [RFC](https://github.com/jsonpath-standard/internet-draft) is currently being developed for JSON Path.
+This library will update as the upcoming spec evolves.